Top 10 Safest Large Cities in the U.S.

 North Carolina's capital is known for its universities.
 As a student city, it's lively, fun and modern.
 Its numerous oak trees provide shade and enhance its good looks.
 For even more nature, head to Hemlock Bluffs Nature Preserve, or go to Pullen Park, one of the oldest amusement parks in the world.
 For some culture, visit the North Carolina Museum of Art.
 And you can do all of this without fear for your safety.

 Where to stay: Raleigh Marriott City Center

 Safety score: 31

 Bottom Line: Fort Worth

 While Fort Worth is the lesser-known part of the Dallas-Fort Worth area, it's a city definitely worth visiting.
 For one, it's safer than its counterpart.
 It's also proudly western, playing up its cattle history with its nickname, Cowtown.
 You'll also find a rich legacy of funk, R&B, hip hop and blues.
 Visit the Fort Worth Stockyards to see several landmarks like the National Cowgirl Museum.

 Where to stay: SpringHill Suites by Marriott Fort Worth Historic Stockyards

 Safety score: 30.6

 Living in the shadow of a state capital is never easy, but Mesa manages to hold its own against nearby Phoenix.
 If you want peace and tranquility, come here instead.
 You'll have access to everything in the capital while feeling safer.
 Visit the Arizona Museum of Natural History to see dinosaurs or the Mesa Grande Cultural Park.
-And make time to be in the great outdoors, as the city is surrounded by breathtaking desert landscapes like the impressive Saguaro National Park.
+And make time to be in the great outdoors, as the city is surrounded by breathtaking desert landscapes filled with saguaros like those you see in the impressive Saguaro National Park.